rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 sudo tail -f /var/log/squid/access.log
 ```

-On the second terminal, use cURL to access to a web page through the proxy:
+On the second terminal, use `curl` to access to a web page through the proxy:

 ```bash
 $ curl -I --proxy "http://192.168.1.10:3128" https://docs.rockylinux.org